From 9 years old.

 On the occasion of the publication of the book

 1889.
-Jakob Ackermann and about twenty German soldiers land in South West Africa.
-Their mission is to create a settlement.
-They imagine themselves as builders, the standard of modernity.
+Jakob Ackermann and about twenty German soldiers land in South-West Africa.
+Their mission is to create a settlement colony.
+They imagine themselves as builders, the banner of modernity.
 2004.
-On the sidelines of a day commemorating the massacre of the Hereros, a young Namibian mixed-race man questions his past.
-One thinks of writing History, the other questions it.
+On the sidelines of a day commemorating the massacre of the Hereros, a young Namibian half-breed questions his past.
+One thinks he is writing history, the other questions it.
 Their voices respond to each other.
-They tell the destiny of these men and this coveted, conquered, ravaged land, where the 20th century may have been born.
+They tell the destiny of these men and this land coveted, conquered, ravaged, where the twentieth century may have been born.

-Dedication of Niels Labuzan to the elevator space at the end of the reading.
+Dedication by Niels Labuzan to the elevator space at the end of the reading.

-Courtesy of Jacques Wenig. © All rights reserved.
+With kind permission of Jacques Pin... © All rights reserved.

 Reading